xiangpingyu/TMCA-AAVseq-primary-data-analysis/README.md

   $python2 RS.py F_fasta b1 L1-2

-  Note that: The number of alignment loop in specific length range based on the project.
+  Note that: the number of alignment loop in specific length range based on the project.
 For each loop, get unmatched fragments in the previous alignment of the same HiFi read, on left or right sides for next alignment, in Python script with LS.py and RS.py, respectively.

   ![image](https://github.com/xiangpingyu/PBVmap/blob/main/images/Alignments.png)

-• Visualize Alignments in Windows
+Visualize Alignments in Windows
+---

 1. Creat work_directory Folder on Windows and place the b* alignment files into it.
-2. Open the Ref_T.xlsm and Query_T.xlsm template, and all b*, copy the id of reads from b1 file into the first column of Ref_T.xlsm and Query_T.xslm, and process the VLoopUp in the two templates.
+2. Open the Ref_T.xlsm, Query_T.xlsm template and all b*.
+Copy the id of reads from b1 file into the first column of Ref_T.xlsm and Query_T.xlsm, and process the VLoopUp in the two templates.
-3. Copy the data from the Ref_T and Query_T without format into ref.xslm and query.xlsm, respectively.
+3. Copy the data from the Ref_T and Query_T without format, into ref.xslm and query.xlsm, respectively.
 And then run the VBA code to discard the invalid data.
 4. Set the filters in the ref.xlsm, conditional formatting the regions in different color.
 5. Calculate the ratio of specific rAAV configuration based on the color format configurations in the ref.xlsm.